DongGunYoon/gatorlet/README.md

+#I think this part below can be removed

 The problem that we are trying to solve is what we see as the weaknesses of *Quizlet*.
 We are trying to create software that can help and teach people who are seeking information.
 Along with that, we are also going to support self-studying options for people seeking to memorize or prepare for tests.